Tomasz Ponitka

 I am a PhD student at Tel Aviv University, where I am advised by Michal Feldman.
 I began my PhD studies in October 2022.

 I completed my undergraduate studies at Oxford University, where I was advised by Elias Koutsoupias.
-My thesis was on "Mechanism Design on Stars".

 My name is Tomasz, where the 'sz' is pronounced like the 'sh' in English.
 I also go by Tomek.